PyGre/facebook-event-api/readme.md

 This project is a small Python (Tornado) server that exposes a JSON API to describe the public events hosted by the PyGre.io [Facebook page](https://facebook.com/pygre.io/events).

-It is consumed by an Angular2 service in the PyGre.io main landing page, in the calendar view of the upcoming courses.
+It is consumed by a front-end service in the PyGre.io main landing page, in the calendar view of the upcoming courses.

-Accessing the Facebook Graph API directly from Angular would require to publicly share the page access token (long-lived, therefore non-expiring), which would cause security issues.
+Accessing the Facebook Graph API directly from the front-end would require to publicly share the page access token (long-lived, therefore non-expiring), which would cause security issues.
 The data exposed by this API is publicly visible (even without a Facebook account), no names (of people attending or interested) are sent in the JSON response.

 ## API Documentation: